basho/basho_docs/source/languages/en/riak/dev/references/client-implementation.md

-Another important thing to bear in mind: all of your client interactions with Riak should be [UTF-8](http://en.wikipedia.org/wiki/UTF-8) complient, not just for the data stored in objects but also for things like bucket, key, and bucket type names.
+Another important thing to bear in mind: all of your client interactions with Riak should be [UTF-8](http://en.wikipedia.org/wiki/UTF-8) compliant, not just for the data stored in objects but also for things like bucket, key, and bucket type names.
 In other words, your client should be able to store an object in the bucket `Möbelträgerfüße` with the key `tête-à-tête`.